 Pheasant Hunting in South Dakota

-Thanks to excellent habitat and conservation & management efforts, South Dakota is home to more than 7.1 million pheasants and is consistently the best state in the country for bird counts and harvests.
-In 2018, hunters bagged 950,883 birds during pheasant season.
-In 2019, the traditional season opens on October 19 and runs through January 5, 2020.
-The South Dakota shooting preserve season — which includes game birds like pheasants, partridges, quail and turkey — runs from September 1 until March 31, 2020.
+Thanks to excellent habitat and conservation & management efforts, South Dakota is home to more than 7 million pheasants and is consistently the best state in the country for bird counts and harvests.
+In 2020, hunters harvested 1.1 million birds during pheasant season.
+In 2022, the traditional season opens on October 15 and runs through January 31, 2023.
+The South Dakota shooting preserve season — which includes game birds like pheasants, partridges, quail and turkey — runs from September 1 until March 31, 2023.

 Range and Habitat